-Through computer processing, cross-sectional images (slices) of the bones, blood arteries, and soft tissues inside your body, images are produced during a computerized tomography (CT) scan, which combines a number of X-ray images collected from various angles all over your body.
-Images from a CT scan offer more information than an X-ray would.
+Through computer processing, cross-sectional images (slices) of the bones, blood arteries, and soft tissues inside your body, images form during a computerized tomography (CT) scan, which combines a number of X-ray images collected from various angles all over your body.
+Images from a Computed Tomography scan offer more information than an X-ray would.

 There are various applications for a CT scan, but it is especially useful for immediately examining patients who may have internal damage from automobile accidents or other types of trauma.
-Nearly every region of the body may be seen using a Computed Tomography scan, which is also used to plan medical, surgical, or radiation treatments as well as detect diseases and injuries.
+Nearly every region of the body may be visible using a Computed Tomography scan, which is also useful to plan medical, surgical, or radiation treatments as well as detect diseases and injuries.

 What can a CT scan show?

 A CT scan can reveal whether you have a tumor as well as its location and size if you do.
-The blood arteries feeding the tumor can also be seen on CT scans.
-These images could be used by your medical team to determine whether the cancer has progressed to your liver or other organs, such the lungs.
+The blood arteries feeding the tumor are also visible on CT scans.
+These images could be of use to your medical team to determine whether the cancer has progressed to your liver or other organs, such the lungs.
 The pictures are in monochrome.

 It’s significant to remember that a CT scan might miss some tumors.
 For a number of factors, including location and human mistake, lessons could be missed.
 However, a CT scan is more accurate than a standard X-ray.

-Using a CT scan, lesions as small as 2-3 mm can be found.
+Using a CT scan, lesions as small as 2-3 mm can be visible.
 The tumor’s location, nevertheless, might have an impact on how big it becomes before becoming apparent.

 The choice of treatment may also be assisted by a CT scan with contrast.
 For instance, employing contrast can assist in determining whether the malignancy can be surgically removed.